 Continuing Her Legacy

 The Anne Lindquist Community Service Scholarship is awarded at the discretion of the Staples Free School Board of Trustees to a Staples Free School Scholar whose community service activities reflect the amazing spirit of Anne H. Lindquist.
 The scholarship is for $500 in addition to the student's Staples Free School award.
 If you wish to apply, please submit a one page, typed essay entitled "Continuing Her Legacy."
-Explain the values that make community service a big part of your life and describe your community service activities.
+Please provide details regarding your community service activities and explain the values that make community service a big part of your life.

-A scholar may receive this scholarship only one time, but students are encouraged to apply more than once, especially if they are continuing community service activities during their college years.
+A scholar may receive this scholarship only one time, but non-recipients are encouraged to apply more than once, especially if they are continuing community service activities during college.

 Anne and her husband, Bob (photo above), have long been recognized for their humanitarian efforts.
 All through her long battle with cancer, Anne maintained her devotion to community service.
 Friends recall that she made phone calls to help organize church events, despite being in a hospital bed receiving chemotherapy.
 When asked why she didn't wait to get home from the hospital to make the calls, she would reply, "I want to get it done today because I know tomorrow I'll probably have a bad day.”